Should You Hire A Moving Company or Move Yourself in NYC?

 Aside from being very convenient and time-saving, there are points where hiring a moving company is just common sense.

-If you have any of these situations as part of your moving conundrum, it’s best to hire the pros when you move.
+If you have any of these situations as part of your moving problem, hiring the pros when you move is best.

 Your Employer Is Paying For Your Moving Costs

-If you’ve been offered a job relocation package, you might not have to pay anything to hire a moving company at all.
+If you've been offered a job relocation package, you might not have to pay anything to hire a moving company.

-Since you’re not paying out of pocket, it might be silly to ignore the offer.
-After all, the sooner you move, the sooner you can get properly settled.
+Since you're not paying out of pocket, it might be silly to ignore the offer.
+After all, the sooner you move, the sooner you can get appropriately settled.

 You Own Seriously Pricey Equipment

-If you own a lot of antiques, expensive electronic equipment, or anything else along those lines, carrying it yourself is a bigger risk than you think.
+If you own a lot of antiques, expensive electronic equipment, or anything else along those lines, carrying it yourself is a more significant risk than you think.

 If you don't pack your items properly or drop them, you won't have a way to recover costs.

-Moving companies come with trained staff, enough packing equipment to keep things safe, and also come with the option of moving insurance.
+Moving companies come with trained staff, enough packing equipment to keep things safe, and the option of moving insurance.

-If you want to make sure your goods are safe, movers are the best choice.
+If you want to ensure your goods are safe, movers are the best choice.

 You Have A Bad Back

-Moving on your own requires heavy lifting, as well as the use of tools that can require serious exertion.
+Moving on your own requires heavy lifting, as well as the use of tools that can require severe exertion.

-If you’re young and fit, this might not be a problem.
-However, not all people are able to do a lot of lifting without risk of serious injury.
+If you're young and fit, this might not be a problem.
+However, not all people can do a lot of lifting without risk of serious injury.

-People who are physically incapable of the heavy lifting should not try to move on their own.
-It could lead to serious injury, or worse.
+People physically incapable of heavy lifting should not try to move independently.
+It could lead to severe injury or worse.

 What To Look For In A Moving Company

-Moving companies are not all built equal, and choosing the right one is a must.
-You need to know what to look for if you’re going to hire one.
+Moving companies are not all built equal, so choosing the right one is necessary.
+You need to know what to look for if you're hiring one.
 A good moving company will have the following traits:

 Basic Information